What to know about this topic:

 Retirement homes with both independent and assisted living suites offer seniors a wide spectrum of care choices.
 Independent living packages provide full dining, light cleaning and other services while assisted living is designed for seniors requiring more care and needing more access to medical staff and services for health and other personal needs.
 Seniors who choose a retirement home that offers both independent and assisted living can remain within their community as they age, with the support of friends, peers and staff with whom they are familiar and comfortable.

 Seniors with dementia, Alzheimer’s or another cognitive disease have the option of receiving 24-hour, customized care.
 The focus of these retirement home programs, sometimes referred to as Secure Memory Care Home Areas, is to prevent further cognitive decline in a safe and comfortable setting that is familiar and home-like.

-How much does a retirement home in Bowmanville cost?
+How much are Bowmanville retirement home fees?

 The monthly rent of a retirement home in Bowmanville depends greatly on the type of suite and level of care you choose.
 The average rent in Bowmanville’s retirement communities is approximately $3, 533 a month — slightly higher than the provincial average of $3,204.

 Retirement savings, pensions, Canadian Pension Plan, Old Age Pension and other income sources like the sale of the family home are the most common ways for seniors to pay for retirement.

 Seniors with high medical or prescription expenses may want to consider applying to the Trillium Drug Program (TDP).
 TDP helps seniors who have high prescription drug costs relative to their household income.
 Seniors over the age of 65 years old who live in Ontario and have a valid Ontario health card are able to apply.